Stephen Holland (artist): Career

-As a young painter, Holland could not afford to hire live models.
+As a young painter, Holland did not have the finances to hire live models.
 The images he found in boxing magazines became his subjects.
 Holland attended the School of Industrial Art (now called the High School of Art and Design), which devoted half of each day to art studies.
 Later, he attended Pratt Institute, the Art Students League and the School of Visual Arts, all in New York City.